jinnovation/kele.el/docs/index.md

 and interactive clients such as [kubernetes-el](https://github.com/kubernetes-el/kubernetes-el).

 Kele comes with "batteries included."
-It contains several integrations with noteworthy packages that you can take advantage of in your own configs.
-These also serve to demonstrate Kele&rsquo;s capabilities.
-Our documentation includes tutorials for replicating these integrations yourselves.
+It contains several [integrations](./how-tos/integrations.md) with noteworthy packages that you can take advantage of in your own configs.
+These also serve to demonstrate Keles's capabilities.

 ## Getting Started